cypherpunk-academy/2064/en/041_2064_In the Beach Apartment.md

 <span style="font-variant:small-caps;">Sigur and Lasse sat</span> in the living room of the beach apartment in two huge armchairs.
 From there they had a 270-degree panoramic view of the sea.
-On the other side of the room there was an oversized television set, behind it on the left an open fireplace.
+On the other side of the room, there was an oversized television, behind it on the left an open fireplace.

 Sigur: "What do you think, when will he come back?"

 Lasse: "I don't know.
 Maybe he won't come back."

-Sigur: "In any case he sees us on some monitor or hears us through some microphone.
+Sigur: "In any case, he sees us on some monitor or hears us through some microphone.
-And I haven't found my RFID chip either."
+And I haven't found my RFID chip, either."
 He was stroking his hair again.
 "This is not a good place.
 Let's go."